EffectOrientedProgramming/book/docs/guide/scalatools.md

 ## 3. Test Your Installation

 Once installation is complete, close the current shell and open a new one.
-Now you can run a few simple tests to ensure the installation was successful:
+You can run a few quick tests to ensure the installation is successful:

 1\. `cs java -version`
   Output will be something like: